-In 2020, DEP began the process to review and update the State Water Plan in accordance with the Water Resources Planning Act (Act 220 of 2002, P.L.
+In 2022, DEP continued the process of reviewing and updating the State Water Plan in accordance with the Water Resources Planning Act (Act 220 of 2002, P.L.
 1776, No. 220, 27 Pa.C.S. §§ 3101 et. seq.).
-The update will use the eight Water Conservation and Efficiency Program goals in determining whether the current plan reflects the objectives, policies and purposes of the Water Resources Planning Act and the revisions necessary to address regional and state-wide priorities, filling gaps from the previous plan, and examining emerging issues.
-The Great Lakes Basin sections will receive an update through this process (Lake Erie and Lake Ontario-Genesee River Basins).
+The update used the eight Water Conservation and Efficiency Program goals as benchmarks to craft revisions adhering to the objectives, policies, and purposes of the Water Resources Planning Act.
+Revisions will address regional and statewide priorities; filling gaps from the previous plan and examining emerging issues.
+The Great Lakes Water Resources Committee, consisting of members from government, non-governmental organizations, and private industry are conducting meetings to review and update the Great Lakes Basin sections of the plan (Lake Erie and Lake Ontario-Genesee River Basins).
+The update to the Plan is scheduled for early 2023.

-In 2020, DEP continued a partnership with Pennsylvania Sea Grant and Pennsylvania State University to update the Pennsylvania Lake Erie Water and Land Technical Resources website (WALTeR).
-This website provides a portal to DEP partner agencies and organizations that focus on land and water issues in the Pennsylvania Lake Erie basin.
+In 2022, DEP continued a partnership with Pennsylvania Sea Grant and Pennsylvania State University to update the Pennsylvania Lake Erie Water and Land Technical Resources website (WALTeR).
+This website provides a portal to DEP partner agencies and organizations that focus on land and water issues in the Pennsylvania Lake Erie Basin.
 WALTeR provides access to pertinent spatial data, water conservation and efficiency information, materials, and outreach programs.
 It can be accessed at https://pawalter.psu.edu/.